ottowayi/pycomm3/README.rst

 Default behavior is to use the Extended Forward Open service when opening a connection.
 This allows the use of 4KB of data for each request, standard is only 500B.
 Although this requires the communications module to be an EN2T or newer and the PLC firmware to be version 20 or newer.
-To use standard Forward Open service set the ``large_packets`` kwarg to False.
+To use standard the Forward Open service set the ``large_packets`` kwarg to False.

 Reading/Writing Tags
 --------------------